Interview with Michael Kerr, assistant chef at the Kuo Yuan restaurant in Willesden 1963-66

 In the early days the restaurant was small, with a maximum of ten tables and a tiny kitchen.
 The main restaurant was simply furnished and very low key in terms of decoration.
 However there were always white tablecloths on the tables.

-Mr Kuo was also skilled in Chinese calligraphy and a sign written by Mr Kuo is hung on the wall of the restaurant in Cambridge: translated it says 'Respect for Good Cooking'.
+Mr Kuo was also skilled in Chinese calligraphy and a sign written by Mr Kuo is hung on the wall of Micheal’s restaurant in Cambridge, Peking Restaurant: translated it says 'Respect for Good Cooking'.

 Do you know why Willesden was chosen for the restaurant location?
 What was Willesden like at that time?
 Do you remember any other shops or businesses?

-Michael describes Willesden as being a poor area at this time, with many 'drunk Irishmen' rather that the refined English people he had expected to meet when he left Taiwan.
+Michael describes Willesden as being a poor area at this time, with many 'drunk Irishmen' rather than the refined English people he had expected to meet when he left Taiwan.

 However the rents were cheap and this suited his student budget - and the restaurant.